Cloud7bit/BI-Developer/SQL/Delete Duplicates/README.md

-# Deleting Duplicate Records Code
+# Code for Deleting Duplicate Records

 ## Scenario 1: Data duplicated based on SOME of the columns